 Role of MKP-1 in Biological Processes and Disease Development

-Contribution of skeletal muscle MKP-1 in obesity
+Contribution of skeletal muscle MKP-1 in obesity and insulin resistance

 MAPK signaling is necessary for the maintenance of skeletal muscle mass, regenerative myogenesis and muscle atrophy [12,20,21] and promotion of obesity-induced insulin resistance .
 Overexpression of MKP-1 inhibits the expression and activity of PGC1a, a master regulator of mitochondrial biogenesis and energy expenditure, by impairing p38 MAPK-mediated PGC1a phosphorylation [17,18] (Figure 1).
 Further studies showed impaired muscle regeneration, reduced body weight, muscle mass, muscle cross-sectional area and exacerbated myopathy in MKP-1- deficient mice .